opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/filtering_dataset.rst

 .. admonition:: Note
    :class: note

-   It is possible to make more advanced searches with the search bar, using Query language (more info in the :doc:`Searching the data documentation </exploring_catalog_and_datasets/03_searching_the_data/search>`).
+   It is possible to make more advanced searches with the search bar, using the Query language (more info in the :doc:`Searching the data documentation </exploring_catalog_and_datasets/03_searching_the_data/search>`).

 Using the selectable filters
 ----------------------------